 Paps are not needed for women who are younger than 21.
 Women who are between 21 and 30 need a pap only every three years, as long as results continue to come back “normal.”
 Women from 30 to 65 can get a pap every three years or a pap with co-testing (meaning human papilloma virus, HPV, is included on the pap) every five years.

 After age 65, a Pap smear may be done at the discretion of your medical provider.
 If you have had a hysterectomy — where your uterus and cervix were removed — Paps are not needed, unless the hysterectomy was done for cervical cancer.

-The Pap, short for Papanicolaou test, is very valuable for the early detection of cancer of the cervix and uterus.
+A Pap, short for Papanicolaou test, is very valuable for the early detection of cancer of the cervix.
 The cervix is the opening connecting the uterus and vagina.
-The doctor takes a sample of the cells from the cervix and puts them on a slide or in a liquid.
+A doctor takes a sample of the cells from the cervix and puts them in a vial containing liquid.
 The cells are stained and carefully examined under a microscope.

 - Schedule your visit for approximately two weeks after the first day of the last menstrual period.

 - Stop using vaginal medications 72 hours before the exam.